 - The girls of The Partridge Family went out camping and the guys followed them.
 The girls handled themselves pretty well and the guys ended up starving.

-- Toyed with in "Alpha Male" of Gene Simmons Family Jewels.
+- Toyed with in the Gene Simmons Family Jewels episode "Alpha Male".
 Sophie got her family to go camping.
 Gene was convinced that as the alpha male, he can provide the food but he got squeamish when baiting a fishing hook.
 On the other hand, Shannon could clean fish and had actually explained to a stunned Nick how to decapitate a chicken by swinging it around by the head and then how to get the feathers off.

 - A variation on Parks and Recreation, where the boys' misery was due not to incompetence, but instead to Ron Swanson's "misery builds character" attitude.
+The girls on the other hand were having fun, but it was because Leslie was giving them candy and arts and crafts projects instead of teaching them actual wilderness survival skills.
 The resolution sees not one, but two co-ed groups; the have-fun one Leslie Knope started, and a more rough-and-hearty one she founds in Ron's name after his kids all jump ship.

 - A variation on The Brady Bunch.
 The family goes camping.
 The girls are well-prepared with store-bought food, which comes in handy when the boys fail to catch any fish.
 However, it's partially the girls' fault that the boys couldn't catch any fish.